“I make art for the sake of art . . . and for my own selfish gratification, because I’m an artistic monster.”

 - Publisher: Gallery Books

 Besides that, there’s nothing major to critique about this book.
 I like how informal the writing was.
-She’s open and down-to-earth about her whole life.
-I can connect with Lindsey more because of it.
-She admits her faults (even her eating disorder) in a truthful way.
-She never glosses over anything.
+Lindsey’s open and down-to-earth about her whole life.
+I can connect with her more because of it.
+She admits her faults and never glosses over anything.
 But if you or someone you know suffers from an eating disorder, this can be your minor trigger warning.
-She’s honest with everything about the disorder, so it’s not as bad as other books that I’ve read.
-However, you can skip that one chapter and still understand the story.
+You can skip that one chapter that mentions the disorder and still understand the story.

 Average rating on Goodreads: 4.2/5